Building a Platform for

 Industry Insight

-Competitor research revealed an important consideration : most small and mid-size festival sites completely redesign their navigation and homepage between stages (submissions, ticketing and post-event).
+Competitor research revealed most small and mid-size festival sites completely redesign their navigation and homepage between stages (submissions, ticketing and post-event).

 Credibility Risk

-Constant redesigns force users to relearn navigation at key moments when trust and consistency matter most.
+Constant redesigns force users to relearn navigation at key moments, often when trust and consistency matter most.

 Refined Design Direction

-The original brief was a static website, but research revealed the real challenge was to build a system: one that reduces hesitation and adapts across phases without starting over.
-I distilled my findings into three concise design principles.
+What started as a static website, turned into a system that reduces hesitation and adapts across phases without starting over.
+I distilled my findings into three concise design principles:

 1